antonycourtney/tabli/README.md

 * URL Pattern Matching - I would like to be able to associate URL patterns with a bookmarked window so that, for example, all *.facebook.com URLs will open in a bookmarked "Facebook" window.

-* Duplicate Detection - Subjective Tab Manager should keep track of all the URLs currently open.
+* Duplicate Detection - Tabli should keep track of all the URLs currently open.
 If the user opens an URL that is already open, it should offer to switch to that tab instead of opening a new one.

 * Revert at tab level - While Revert of a whole window is useful, it may also be useful to track an individual bookmarked tab, and offer an interface to revert just that one tab back to its original bookmark.